yangshutingg/dse4231/README.md

 ## Project Overview

-This repository contains the codes and methodologies for predicting stock market states (bull or bear markets) using **machine learning (ML) models**.
-The study compares ML methods with traditional econometric models to evaluate their predictive accuracy and explore their potential to detect nonlinear interactions in financial data.
+This repository contains the codes and methodologies for estimating treatment effects using **machine learning (ML) models**.
+The study compares ML methods with inverse probability weighting to evaluate their predictive precision and explore their potential to detect heterogenous effect in Job Corps data.

 ---